Bring It On Home to Me

-"Bring It On Home to Me" is a song by American soul singer Sam Cooke, released on May 8, 1962, by RCA Victor.
+"Bring It On Home to Me" is a song by the American soul singer Sam Cooke, released on May 8, 1962, by RCA Victor.
 Produced by Hugo & Luigi, and arranged and conducted by René Hall, the song was the B-side to "Having a Party".
 The song peaked at number two on Billboard's Hot R&B Sides chart, and also charted at number 13 on the Billboard Hot 100.

 The song has become a pop standard, covered by numerous artists of different genres.
 It is one of The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.

 Background

-"Bring It On Home to Me", like its B-side, "Having a Party", was written while Cooke was on tour for Henry Wynn.
+"Bring It On Home to Me", like its A-side, "Having a Party", was written while Cooke was on tour for Henry Wynn.
 The song was initially offered to fellow singer Dee Clark, who turned it down.
 While in Atlanta, Cooke called co-producer Luigi Creatore and pitched both numbers; Creatore liked the songs, and booked a recording session in Los Angeles, scheduled for two weeks later.
 The session's mood "matched the title" of the song, according to biographer Peter Guralnick, as many friends had been invited.
 "It was a very happy session," recalled engineer Al Schmitt.
 "Everybody was just having a ball.
 We were getting people out there [on the floor], and some of the outtakes were hilarious, there was so much ad lib that went on."
 René Hall assembled an eighteen-piece backing group, "composed of six violins, two violas, two cellos, and a sax, plus a seven-piece rhythm section that included two percussionists, two bassists, two guitars, and a piano."

-The song is a significant reworking of Charles Brown's 1959 single "I Want to Go Home", and it retains the gospel flavor and call-and-response format; the song differs significantly in that its refrain ("Bring it to me, bring your sweet lovin', bring it on home to me") is overtly secular.
+The song is a significant reworking of the 1959 single "I Want to Go Home" by Charles Brown and Amos Milburn, and it retains the gospel flavor and call-and-response format; the song differs significantly in that its refrain ("Bring it to me, bring your sweet lovin', bring it on home to me") is overtly secular.
 The song was the first serious nod to his gospel roots ("[He] felt that he needed more weight, that that light shit wouldn't sustain him," said J.W.
 Alexander).
 The song was aiming for a sound similar to Cooke's former group, the Soul Stirrers.
 The original, unreleased first take includes vocals from Lou Rawls, J.W.
 Alexander, Fred Smith (former assistant A&R rep at Keen Records), and "probably" the Sims Twins.
 A second, final take leaves Lou Rawls as the only echoing voice.